-In a study on primates undertaken by Dr Sterling Clarren, a world renowned expert on FASD found that the only way for a child to have the distinct facial features of FAS is if the mother drinks on the 20th day of her pregnancy.
+In a study on primates undertaken by Dr Sterling Clarren, a world renown expert on FASD for over 30 years, found that the only way for a child to have the distinct facial features of FAS is if the mother drinks on the 20th day of her pregnancy.
 If the mother does not drink on the 20th day, the child will not have the features, and therefore will not get a diagnosis of FAS, but will still sustain permanent brain damage.

-So this condition can be caused by social drinking or binge drinking prior to knowledge of the pregnancy.
+As you can see, this condition can be caused by social drinking or binge drinking prior to knowledge of the pregnancy.
 It is not restricted to the Indigenous population or alcoholic women like me, but it's easier to identify in alcoholic women.
 In fact research by Doctor Margaret Clarke a Canadian researcher found that 96% of mothers who have children with FASD are social drinkers and only 4% are alcoholic women.